Webinar Catalog

 The APTAMD On Demand Catalog is FREE for Members

-Our goal is that your membership dues cover your continuing education requirement for license renewal through our on demand catalog, free spring meeting courses, and discounted registration for our annual conference.
+Our goal is that your membership dues cover your continuing education requirement for license renewal through our on demand catalog, free spring meeting courses, and our partnership with the CACHE program.

 Acute